 If, however, the tenant fails to prove that the violations exist and the landlord’s failure to repair them, the rent in escrow will go to the landlord.
 Additionally, if the tenant does not pay the full amount of rent due to the court and the landlord does not start an eviction action, the rent in escrow will go to the landlord.

-Does a tenant always have the right to place rent in rent escrow?
+Does the tenant always have a right to place rent in escrow?

 Yes.
 The right to place rent in escrow when the landlord fails to repair conditions in violation of housing codes or the lease cannot be waived or modified by any oral or written lease or other agreement.
 The lease may not claim that the tenant has waived his right, or does not have the right, to place his rent in escrow if need be.